trebeljahr/trebeljahr.com/_booknotes/principles.md

 Other ideas from the book include the upward spiral of growth, failure, feedback and growth.
 Or the negative downwards spiral of the same, when the feedback is neglected.
 As well as the idea that failure is inevitable and the question is just how do you deal with it, how do you recover from it?

 Or the mental model that everything is just "another one of those" meaning that you can find patterns and extrapolations in the world when you pay close attention to things.
 And that knowing those patterns, even if they are just a few holds immense value and power.
 In a way that's what science is about.
 And in a way that's also what life is about, extracting useful patterns from a chaotic environment and then thriving on the exploitation of those patterns to better acquire resources to grow and adapt.
-[See also Tegmark's - Life 3.0](/booknotes/life-3.0) or [Mitchell Waldrops Complexity for more ideas of the same vein](/booknotes/complexity).
+[See also Tegmark's - Life 3.0](/booknotes/life-3.0) or [Mitchell Waldrop's Complexity for more ideas of the same vein](/booknotes/complexity).

 But the book has much more to offer such as the differences between people and how their brains work, and that something obvious to one person might be a completely intractable problem to somebody else.
 And that you have to take this into account if you want to avoid misunderstandings.
 This is a theme, "discovered" over and over again in other books as well such as [Dale Carnegie's How To Win Friends and Influence People](/booknotes/how-to-win-friends-and-influence-people) or [Steven Covey's 7 Habits](/booknotes/7-habits).